qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The concept of **generalized reference**:

 - The reference in GC languages is generalized reference.
+- Pointer is generalized reference.
 - Borrowing in Rust is generalized reference.
 - Ownership in Rust is also considered as generalized reference.
 - Smart pointer (`Rc`, `Arc`, `Weak`, `Box` in Rust, `shared_ptr`, `weak_ptr`, `unique_ptr` in C++, etc.) are generalized reference.
 - **ID**s are generalized reference.
-(It includes all kinds of IDs, including **handles**, UUID, string id, integer id, primary key, URL, and all kinds of identification information).
+(It includes all kinds of IDs, including **handles**, UUID, string id (URL, file path, username, etc.), integer id, primary key, and all kinds of identification information).

 The generalized reference is separated into two kinds: strong and weak: